.IS – INTERNATIONAL SCHOOL FOR FOOD ADDICTION COUNSELING AND TREATMENT

 There are three year-long segments to the training:

-Phase One: 2 intensives; weekly support call; a year of food abstinence; work on unresolved mental, emotional and spiritual issues; complete a detailed description of powerlessness over food or another addiction.
+2 intensives; weekly support call; a year of food abstinence; work on unresolved mental, emotional and spiritual issues; complete a detailed description of powerlessness over food or another addiction.

-Phase Two: 2 intensives; weekly support call; two years of stable food abstinence; 12 papers relating to food addiction theory to practice; ongoing recovery work as needed; and 30 days assisting a food addiction professional.
+2 intensives; weekly support call; two years of stable food abstinence; 12 papers relating to food addiction theory to practice; ongoing recovery work as needed; and 30 days assisting a food addiction professional.

-Phase Three: 2 intensives; weekly support call – facilitating for Living in Abstinence and newer members of training; developing and implementing a project that demonstrates unique abilities and competence as a food addiction professional.
+2 intensives; weekly support call – facilitating for Living in Abstinence and newer members of training; developing and implementing a project that demonstrates unique abilities and competence as a food addiction professional.

 Enrollment is on an annual basis.
 Some take more than a calendar year to complete the requirement of each phase of the program.
 There is a Living in Abstinence program for those who want to participate in the structured year-long support for their recovery during phase one without planning to necessarily complete the other two phases of the program.